-Mr. Hayes is president of David Hayes Artworks and with his siblings curates exhibitions for the work of their father, the noted sculptor David Hayes, including some ten solo museum exhibitions over the past eighteen months.
+Mr. Hayes is president of David Hayes Artworks and with his siblings and daughter curates exhibitions for the work of their father, the noted American sculptor David Hayes.

 He most recently ran the Argian Press, a printer of fine art books, after heading an advertising agency that bore his name in Miami, Florida for seventeen years.
 He has three decades of experience in advertising and public relations and has done work for American Express, Sunbeam, Johnnie Walker, Mr. Coffee, The French Consulate, and the Alliance Francaise.

 He is an international specialist, previously affiliated with the Ogilvy Group’s Euramerica International.
 He also wrote radio commercials at Ogilvy & Mather Promotions in New York.
 Earlier, Mr. Hayes was the Assistant to the Chairman at the Souham Communication Group of New York, Paris, and Geneva.

 On graduating from college, Mr. Hayes opened David Hayes Advertising in Manchester, Connecticut for three years before moving to New York City.
 While in college, he ran the Alexander Hamilton Private Press in Clinton, New York, and the Argian Press in Manchester, Connecticut.
 Each operation had a hand-fed Chandler & Price press with hand-set lead type.

 In 1980, he hitchhiked 30,000 miles through 30 countries across three continents.